 However, HIIT was never supposed to be a daily workout.
-If you are truly doing HIIT in the purest sense, the workouts are supposed to completely and utterly exhaust the body, which is why it’s pretty well known that people who are able to do the workouts on consecutive days are probably not pushing themselves quite hard enough.
+If you are genuinely doing HIIT in the purest sense, the exercises are supposed to completely and utterly exhaust the body, which is why it’s pretty well known that people who are able to do the workouts on consecutive days are probably not pushing themselves quite hard enough.

 Proper HIIT training purposefully creates strategic overload and fatigue so that the system recovers stronger.
-Recommendations for effectively working HIIT into your exercise program include:
+Recommendations for efficiently working HIIT into your exercise program include:

-- Follow a program that includes incremental progression along with planned rest and decreases in intensity.
+- Follow a program that provides for incremental progression along with planned rest and decreases in intensity.

 - Take at least one day completely away from training each week.

-- Make sure that high-intensity days are truly high and that low-intensity days are truly low.
+- Make sure that high-intensity days are genuinely high and those low-intensity days are truly low.